barryclark/jekyll-now/_posts/2021-8-2-twilio-worker-hand-pt2.md

 ```

 ### Conclusion
-In this part we used Twilio flex to persist the state of our workers hand, we used the [Flex Manager](https://www.twilio.com/docs/flex/developer/ui/manager){:target="_blank"} to access all of the things we need to communicate securely with flex and gain some context of our worker.
+In this part we used Twilio Sync to persist the state of our workers hand, we used the [Flex Manager](https://www.twilio.com/docs/flex/developer/ui/manager){:target="_blank"} to access all of the things we need to communicate securely with Sync and gain some context of our worker.

 Heres a challenge, can you implement functionality to lower a users hand when they logout? (hint: you can use twilios [Actions Framework](https://assets.flex.twilio.com/docs/releases/flex-ui/1.27.0/Actions.html){:target="_blank"})

-Full code for both parts of this can be found [here](get-code).
+Full code for both parts of this can be found [here](https://github.com/jords1987/plugin-raise-hand).
 Some of you may discover my initial attempt at re-creating the user card in the flex "Teams" tab.
 This worked, however twilio do not (at the time of writing) provide the functionality to remove the default worker card

 Thanks for reading!